Ill-posedness results in critical spaces for some equations arising in hydrodynamics: Strong ill-posedness in the approach

-Note that our initial data can be taken to be as localized as we want so we can deal with the whole space, periodic boundary conditions, and the bounded domain case in one shot.
+Using the initial data constructed above in section 7, we see that there exists $u_0$ so that but Furthermore, as was noted in Proposition 3.3, and $ c_{p}\approx p$ for $p$ large.
+Therefore, if we assume that the solution $u(t)$ remains Lipschitz for positive time (say that $|\nabla u|\leq M$ for $t<c$) then we see that $\nabla u$ will satisfy the following estimate in $L^p$. for all $p$ and all $t>0.$ This obviously leads to a contradiction for small $t$ since $|\nabla u(t)|_{L^p}>c p^\frac{1}{4}$ for $t<\frac{1}{\sqrt{p}}$ for some small $c$ while $\nabla u $ remains bounded.
+Thus the solution must leave $C^1$.
+Note that our initial data can be taken to be as localized as we want so we can deal with the whole space, periodic boundary conditions, and the bounded domain case.

 \end{proof}